Biswajitpa/SnapCart/README.md

 ## 1. Introduction

-SnapCart is a cloud-based, production-ready multi-vendor e-commerce platform designed to provide a complete digital marketplace solution for customers, vendors, administrators, and delivery partners.
+SnapCart is a cloud-based, production-ready, multi-vendor e-commerce platform designed to provide a complete digital marketplace solution for customers, vendors, administrators, and delivery partners.
 The platform enables customers to purchase products online, vendors to manage their inventory and sales, administrators to monitor the entire system, and delivery partners to handle logistics and order fulfillment efficiently.

-The project was developed using modern web technologies including Next.js, React.js, Node.js, Express.js, MongoDB Atlas, Redux Toolkit, Tailwind CSS, and cloud deployment services.
+The project was developed using modern web technologies, including Next.js, React.js, Node.js, Express.js, MongoDB Atlas, Redux Toolkit, Tailwind CSS, and cloud deployment services.
 The primary objective of the project is to create a scalable, secure, and highly available e-commerce ecosystem capable of handling thousands of users and transactions simultaneously.

-The architecture and development methodology follow industry-standard software engineering practices similar to those used in large technology companies such as Amazon, Google, Microsoft, Uber, Walmart Global Tech, and Flipkart.
+The architecture and development methodology follow industry-standard software engineering practices similar to those used at large technology companies such as Amazon, Google, Microsoft, Uber, Walmart Global Tech, and Flipkart.

 ---

-# 2. Problem Statement
+## 2. Problem Statement

 Traditional local retail businesses often face challenges such as:

-* Lack of online presence.
+* Lack of online presence
-* Manual inventory management.
+* Manual inventory management
-* Inefficient order processing.
+* Inefficient order processing
-* Poor delivery coordination.
+* Poor delivery coordination
-* Limited customer engagement.
+* Limited customer engagement
-* Difficulty tracking orders in real-time.
+* Difficulty tracking orders in real time
-* Lack of centralized business analytics.
+* Lack of centralized business analytics

 SnapCart solves these challenges by providing a digital platform where customers, vendors, delivery personnel, and administrators can interact seamlessly through a centralized system.

 ---

-# 3. Project Objectives
+## 3. Project Objectives

-The major objectives of SnapCart are:
+The major objectives of SnapCart are outlined below.

 ### Customer Objectives

-* Browse products online.
+* Browse products online
-* Search and filter products.
+* Search and filter products
-* Place orders securely.
+* Place orders securely
-* Make online payments.
+* Make online payments
-* Track order status.
+* Track order status
-* Receive order notifications.
+* Receive order notifications

 ### Vendor Objectives

-* Manage product listings.
+* Manage product listings
-* Monitor inventory levels.
+* Monitor inventory levels
-* Process customer orders.
+* Process customer orders
-* Track sales performance.
+* Track sales performance
-* Generate revenue reports.
+* Generate revenue reports

 ### Delivery Objectives

-* Receive assigned orders.
+* Receive assigned orders
-* View customer locations.
+* View customer locations
-* Update delivery status.
+* Update delivery status
-* Complete deliveries efficiently.
+* Complete deliveries efficiently

 ### Administrator Objectives

-* Manage users and vendors.
+* Manage users and vendors
-* Monitor transactions.
+* Monitor transactions
-* Approve orders.
+* Approve orders
-* Assign delivery personnel.
+* Assign delivery personnel
-* Generate business reports.
+* Generate business reports

 ---

-# 4. System Architecture
+## 4. System Architecture

 SnapCart follows a modern three-tier architecture.

-## Presentation Layer
+### Presentation Layer

 The presentation layer is developed using: